-In it, Kant, along with 6 preliminary articles that described steps to be taken immediately, proposed 3 definitive articles that are designed to permanently end all hostilities, and provide a foundation for perpetual peace:
+More than 200 years ago in the year of 1795, a German philosopher named Immanual Kant, who would later be recognised as one of the most influential philosophers in the Western philosophy, published a paper titled Toward Perpetual Peace, in which, Kant, along with 6 preliminary provisions that described steps to be taken immediately, proposed 3 definitive articles that are designed to permanently end all hostilities, and to provide a foundation for perpetual peace, namely:

-- The right of nations shall be based on a federalism of free states
+- The right of nations shall be based on a federalism of free states; and

-Each of which has an important role in our march towards perpetual peace.
+Each of these has a crucial role in our march towards perpetual peace.

-- By principles of dependence of all upon a single common legislation (as subjects)
+- By principles of dependence of all upon a single common legislation (as subjects); and

 - By the law of their equality (as citizens of a state).